LukeDickerson19/window-switcher-workaround/README.md

 # window-switcher-workaround
-window switcher workaround for KDE Plasma
+window switcher workaround for KDE Plasma on Xorg

 ### Description